CopperEgg/copperegg-powershell/README.md

 ```ruby
 new-item $PROFILE.AllUsersAllHosts -ItemType file -Force
 ```
-* Edit your powershell profile to include a path to the CopperEgg and PowerYaml module directories.
+* Edit your powershell profile to include a path to the Uptime Cloud Monitor and PowerYaml module directories.
 Add the following lines to your powershell profile:

 ```ruby